Living with Fibromyalgia: The Evidence-Based Guide

 One often-overlooked aspect of fibromyalgia self-management is breathing mechanics and CO2 tolerance.
 Chronic dysregulation of breathing, including habitual overbreathing, can maintain and worsen the sympathetic nervous system activation that drives fibromyalgia symptoms.
 Improving CO2 tolerance through specific breathing practices can have downstream effects on pain, fatigue, and nervous system regulation.

-We’ve gone into detail on CO2 tolerance, breathlessness, and chronic pain.
-It’s a genuinely important piece of the puzzle that’s largely absent from standard fibromyalgia guidance.
+We have gone into detail on CO2 tolerance, breathlessness, and chronic pain.
+It is a genuinely important piece of the puzzle that is largely absent from standard fibromyalgia guidance.

 Grounding and Earthing